jofmi/collectivo/README.md

 - Run `pnpm i` to install the extension as a workspace package.
 - Run `pnpm dev` to run a development system that includes your extension.

-Tipps and recommendations:
+Infos & recommendations:

 - Regularly [sync your fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork) with the upstream repository.
 - Migrations can be created with `createMigration()` and registered in `my-extension/server/plugins/registerExtension.ts`.
+  - For an example, see `collectivo/extensions/example/server/migrations`.
   - Utility functions can be found in `collectivo/collectivo/server/utils`.
   - All collections and fields should start with `myExtension_` to avoid name conflicts with other extensions.
-- Frontend components and pages can be defined under `my-extension/components` and ``my-extension/pages`.
+- Frontend components and pages can be defined under `my-extension/components` and `my-extension/pages`.
 To avoid name conflicts with other extensions, they should also be prefixed with the extension name.
 - Adding `"@collectivo/collectivo": "workspace:*"` to your dependencies in `package.json` gives you access to the types and functions of collectivo.
 - To publish your extension, run `pnpm publish collectivo/extensions/my-extension -r --access=public --dry-run` (remove --dry-run after checking that everything is correct)
 - The example extension is licensed under [public domain](https://de.wikipedia.org/wiki/Unlicense).
 You can choose your own license for your extension, it does not have to be the same as collectivo.